remymuller/remymuller.github.io/_posts/2016-07-05-BezierNumericalSchemes.markdown

 ### Quadratic (2,0)

-Using the first relations leads to the following prediction:
+Using forward predictions leads to the following equations:

 $$
 	\begin{align}